Election 2026

 Host a meeting in your neighborhood to learn more about the bond projects in your community or you can request a speaker to lead the meeting.
 Contact us for more information.

 Share information about the election.
-Download a flyer or PowerPoint presentation with election information.
+Download a flyer or PowerPoint presentation with election information, or watch a recorded staff presentation here.

 Stay-up-to date on election timing and upcoming public meetings by visiting this page or checking the key dates and deadlines above.